 Once I was satisfied with the amount of lift, I bleached my ends the first time.
 About a week later, I bleached again.
 My hair was still feeling good, and it was about halfway where I wanted it to be.
 I waited about another month, and bleached a third time.
 I was pretty sure it was light enough, but truly it wasn't.
-It will take another bleaching to get where I want it to be, and I've been waiting for 2 months.
+It will take another bleaching to get where I want it to be, and I've been waiting for two months.
 Mostly because I'm lazy.
 While some of my ends are splitting, it's nowhere near as bad as it was when I tried to bleach in one day (the dark ages).

 Bleach to Start

-I won't go into the details of bleaching here, partly because I've already written a whole article on the matter - which can be found here.
-One tip that *may* not be in that article is to apply coconut oil to your head before bleaching.
+I won't go into the details of bleaching here, partly because I've already written a whole article on the matter, which can be found here.
+One tip that may not be in that article is to apply coconut oil to your head before bleaching.
 I did this once, and the result was immaculate.
-Fully saturate your hair to-be-bleached with coconut oil, and then put the bleach right on top.
+Fully saturate your to-be-bleached hair with coconut oil, and then put the bleach right on top.
 It'll help to protect and nourish your hair while it is bleaching, and will result in softer post-bleach locks.

 What I will say is that you should space out your bleaches, and do it until all of the orange is gone.
 You want your hair to be as light as possible so that the toner can actually make it white.
 The only way this will happen is if your hair is a super light yellowy color.
 Please be careful bleaching.